fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 - **context** : taking a sentence out of its context can completely change its meaning
 - **subjectivity** : different people will interpret the same sentence differently depending on their personal way of thinking

-Now, imagine you are the head of [PR] for a famous company.
-You want to prevent all the "bad buzz" that could affect the image of your company.
-To do this, you need to monitor what people say on the Internet and be able to detect _NEGATIVE_ messages concerning your company in order to act before the word spreads.

-In this post, we are going to cover different **Azure** services that we can use to predict the sentiment of **tweets**.
+In this article, we are going to cover different **Azure** services that we can use to predict the sentiment of **tweets**.

-***Spoiler*** : Each Azure service has its own purpose and offers more or less simplicity at the cost of control over the model.
+**_Spoiler_** : Each Azure service has its own purpose and offers more or less simplicity at the cost of control over the underlying prediction model.

-All the code is available on [GitHub].
+_All the code is available in [Air Paradis : Detect bad buzz with deep learning]._

 ## Table of content